kupehtci/CometaGame/README.md

-# CometaGame
+# Cometa

-Cometa Game is an implementation of a videogame using cometa framework
+Cometa Framework is a game development framework